 Larger than Europe, in Kazakhstan you’re bound to cover distances.
 Vast, empty steppes can be monotonous but also allow you to wild camp pretty much anywhere and deploy the rooftop tent (although with the fierce wind you may prefer sleeping in your overland vehicle).

 The truly beautiful spots for Kazakhstan, however, are elsewhere – beyond the steppe.
-Wild camping in the region around Almaty must be gorgeous in all those mountainous landscapes, which we hope to experience next summer.
+Wild camping in the region around Almaty is gorgeous with all those mountainous landscapes, but our favorite region thus far is the Mangystau Region in the southwestern corner of Kazakhstan.

-Our favorite region thus far is the Mangystau Region in the southwestern corner of Kazakhstan.
-If you’re coming to Kazakhstan from Azerbaijan, don’t just blast through over the asphalted road.
-Get away from it and camp in what I would call among the most amazing landscapes in Central Asia.
+If you’re coming to Kazakhstan from Azerbaijan, don’t just blast through the region.
+Get away from the aspahlt and camp in what I would call among the most amazing landscapes in Central Asia.

 Yes, Kazakhstan is a perfect country for overland camping, whether that’s with a ground tent, rooftop tent, your bivvy bag, or pop-up tent.